-NUR 109 Foundations in Nursing Practice 3 credits
+NUR 109 Foundations in Nursing Practice

 Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math, NUR 104 Essentials of Nursing Care: Health Safety, and NUR 108 Transition to the Professional Nurse Role.
+LPN to BS students take NUR 101 Introduction to Professional Nursing in place of NUR 108.

-This requirement focuses on the application of the nursing process to support nursing judgment for the provision of evidence-based, patient-centered care.
-This requirement also includes the care of culturally diverse patients experiencing health problems related to discomfort, pain, and sensory impairment.
-Growth and development and its relationship to health, injury prevention, illness, and continuity of care in a variety of settings are discussed.
-Chronic illness, disability, and end-of-life needs are addressed.
-Pertinent ethical, legal, and regulatory requirements, along with the standards of professional nursing practice, are addressed.
-Principles, concepts, and theories from the natural and social sciences in relation to safe nursing care are applied to patients and families across the life span.
+This content focuses on the application of the nursing process to support nursing judgment for the provision of patient centered care.
+The foundations of nursing practice include the care of culturally diverse patients experiencing health problems related to discomfort, pain, and sensory impairment.
+Growth and development and its relationship to health, injury prevention, illness and continuity of care in a variety of settings are studied.
+Chronic illness, disability, and end of life needs, as well as pertinent ethical, legal and regulatory requirements and the standards of professional nursing practice are addressed.
+Concepts and theories from the natural and social sciences are applied while caring for patients and families across the lifespan.

-NUR 750A Foundational Nursing Skills Competency Assessment (Noncredit assessment, O credit)
+NUR 750A Foundational Nursing Skills

+Competency Assessment (Noncredit assessment, 0 credit)